mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Identify the lowest common ancestor in the tree of the new member's leaf node and the member sending the Commit
   * Compute the path secret corresponding to the common ancestor node
-  * Compute an EncryptedKeyPackage object that encapsulates the `init_secret` for the current epoch and the path secret for the common ancestor.
+  * Compute an EncryptedGroupSecrets object that encapsulates the `init_secret` for the current epoch and the path secret for the common ancestor.

-* Construct a Welcome message from the encrypted GroupInfo object and the encrypted key packages.
+* Construct a Welcome message from the encrypted GroupInfo object and the encrypted group secrets.

 A member of the group applies a Commit message by taking the following steps: